ChurchApps/FreeShowWeb/src/routes/docs/styling/+page.md

 ## Simple

 I have noticed people having "(x4)" at the end of some slides.
 But it's not recommended, because both you and the audience have to "count", which could be distracting.
 This leaves a possibility for you to miscount, or maybe they repeat the bridge a few more times than planned, leaving the audience confused.
-It's much better to just repeat the same slide in your layout, which is easy to do in FreeShow.
+It's much better to just repeat the same slide in your arrangement, which is easy to do in FreeShow.
 Meaning you always know where you are in the lyrics.

 ## Be early